AliAlkadhim/FSU_HGCAL_DB/fsudb/README.md

-### Current Functionality: ALL CURRENT USE OF THIS PACKAGE SHOULD BE DONE IN THE /tests/ directory.
+### Current Functionality: ALL CURRENT USE OF THIS PACKAGE SHOULD BE DONE IN THE `/tests/` DIRECTORY.

 Workflow:
 * Go to /tests/